conda-forge/staged-recipes/.github/PULL_REQUEST_TEMPLATE.md

-Recipes added with this pull request (max 5):
+Recipes added with this pull request (We prefer to have one pull request per package):

  - package1
  - package2